5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 ` followed by `git reset --hard origin/master`.
 The Raspberry Pi image does this automatically every 24 hours.*

 ---
+**Update 1.5.4** :

+* Fixed notifications not being sent for privacy changes and errors.
+* Updated literature list and welcome page message.
+* Fixed tracker warnings about closed socket on close.
+* Updated scripts used for experimental feautures.

+---
 **Update 1.5.3** :

 * Fixed rare race condition in the tracker.